 Products in scope:

-Identifying products covered by the advertising regulations follows a similar process to that used for promotion and placement rules.
-However, there are important differences to note.
+Identifying products covered by the advertising regulations follows a similar process to that used for promotion and placement restrictions, but with some key differences.

-As the advertising regulations also apply to items served OOH, products and meals can be pre-packed, non-prepacked or food served loose and all variations are included (frozen, chilled, ambient, ready-to-eat/drink and on-the-go).
+Because the advertising regulations also apply to items served OOH, products and meals can be prepacked, non-prepacked, or served loose and all variations are included (frozen, chilled, ambient, ready-to-eat/drink and on-the-go).

-Furthermore, whilst the product categories in the advertising regulations have been aligned to those in the placement and promotions regulations where possible, the scope of some advertising categories are broader (in particular, category 13) and cover items such as:
+While the product categories in the advertising regulations have been aligned to those in the placement and promotions regulations where possible, the scope of some advertising categories is broader (particularly category 13) and covers items such as:

 - Sandwiches of any kind such as baguettes, wraps, filled muffins, toasties or paninis.